Q-Aware-Labs/Bias-Insights/Data Collection and Prep.md

 I am going to collect two sets of data:

-1. **Observed frecuencies:** are the actual number of individuals aged over 60 in each age group in your dataset.
+1. **Observed frecuencies:** are the actual number of individuals aged over 60 in each ethnic group in your dataset.

-2. **Expected frecuencies:** are what you would expect if there was no age bias.
+3. **Expected frecuencies:** are what you would expect if there was no age bias.

 ![enter image description here](https://github.com/antonyga/Bias-Insights/blob/main/Media/Data%20Preparation.png?raw=true)